TazkiyaTech/ServiceLocator/README.md

 ### Retrieving services

-The only two places where services should be retrieved from a `ServiceLocator` object (once it has been defined and all services have been added to it) are the view controllers and the test classes.
+The only two places where services should be sought out from a `ServiceLocator` object (once it has been defined and all services have been added to it) are the application's view controllers and the test classes.
 All other calls to the `ServiceLocator.getServiceOfType(type:)` method are considered an abuse.

-Assuming the existence of a `ServiceLocator` object named `serviceLocator` in a view controller or a test class, a service can be retrieved from the service locator as follows:
+Assuming the presence of a `ServiceLocator` object named `serviceLocator` in a view controller or test class, a service can be retrieved from the service locator as follows:

 ```
 @Inject(via: serviceLocator) var someService: SomeService